microsoft/vcpkg-docs/vcpkg/commands/export.md

 ### `--prefab-artifact-id=`

-Artifact Id is the name of the project according to maven specifications.
+Artifact Id is the name of the project according to Maven specifications.

 <a id="prefab-group-id"></a>

 ### `--prefab-group-id=`

-GroupId uniquely identifies your project according to maven specifications.
+GroupId uniquely identifies your project according to Maven specifications.

 <a id="prefab-maven"></a>

 ### `--prefab-maven`

-Enable maven.
+Enable Maven.

 <a id="prefab-min-sdk"></a>